EX-FEVER: A Dataset for Multi-hop Explainable Fact Verification: Baseline System Description

 \section{Baseline System Description}

-In this section, we exhibit usages of the \thedataset, showcasing document retrieval, explanation text generation and claim verification.
-Each subsequent task evaluates models trained on previous tasks.
-We also extract a mini-test data subset from the full test dataset, comprising 1,000 claims, and utilize this to gauge the capabilities of a large language model (ChatGPT).
+Our baseline system comprises three stages.
+Firstly, given a claim, the system aims to provide the most relevant documents as evidence.
+Secondly, the system summarizes the information from multiple documents into a concise summary, which then serves as the system's output explanation.
+Finally, based on the interaction between the claim and the summary, the system generates a verdict.
+In the subsequent sections, we will delve into the specific models employed in each stage.

 \textbf{Document Retrieval} At this stage, given a claim $c$, the objective is to retrieve relevant documents $D = d_1, \cdots, d_N$.
-We employed a rule-based document retrieval based on the DrQA system~\cite{chen-etal-2017-reading} to return the k nearest Wikipedia documents, using cosine similarity between binned unigram and bigram Term FrequencyInverse Document Frequency (TF-IDF) vectors.
-Then we use two neural-based document retrieval models, the BERT-based model~\cite{kenton2019bert} and the MDR model~\cite{xiong_answering_2021}, both of which share the retrieved result from the rule-based document retrieval system.
-The BERT-based model is fine-tuned on positive-negative pairs data from the dataset.
-This model takes a single document $d \in D$ and the claim $c$ as inputs, and outputs a score that reflects the relatedness between $d$ and $c$.
-The MDR model incorporates a multi-hop retrieval design, which solves the multi-hop retrieval problem iteratively by selecting a passage sequence based on the probability modeled through a query reformulation process conditioned on previous retrieval results.
-This model uses a shared RoBERTa-base~\cite{liu2019roberta} encoder for both document and query encoders and implements maximum inner product search over dense representations of the entire corpus.
+Firstly, we employ a rule-based document retrieval based on the DrQA system~\cite{chen-etal-2017-reading}, using cosine similarity between binned unigram and bigram Term FrequencyInverse Document Frequency (TF-IDF) vectors.
+Then we use two neural-based document retrieval models, the BERT-based model~\cite{kenton2019bert} and the MDR model~\cite{xiong_answering_2021}.
+The BERT-based model calculates the similarity score between each document $d$ and the given claim $c$.
+The MDR model incorporates a multi-hop retrieval design, which iteratively selects a document based on the probability modeled through a query reformulation process conditioned on pre-retrieval results.
+Finally, we select the top-5 documents feeding into the next stage.

-\textbf{Explanatory Stage} In this stage, we utilize the Bart~\cite{lewis-etal-2020-bart} model as a summarization component serving as the explanatory.
-The BART model is a transformer-based architecture, comprising a bidirectional encoder module and a self-regressive decoder module, demonstrating robust capabilities in text generation and summarization tasks.
-The aim of this stage is to use the model to understand the relevant documents and produce a piece of minimally sufficient explanation.
-With the given supervised golden explanation, we can train this explanation-generating model to feed into the verdict prediction task.